The aFTS

 The goal of this new combined screen, the aFTS, is to improve detection while decreasing the number of false positives that lead to unnecessary worry and heartache for our patients.
 We hope to have this become the new standard of care for all.

-To start the conversation with your doctor, you can print off a letter of explanation and the required requisitions to take to your next appointment.
+To start the conversation with your doctor, you can print off a letter of explanation (below) and take it to your next appointment.
+Only a Beam Radiology requisition indicating the aFTS with NIPS/NIPT is required.

 Ready to schedule an appointment?